Pediatric Acute Lung Injury

 - Low concentration of oxygen in the blood

-How is Pediatric Acute Lung Injury diagnosed?
+How is a Pediatric Acute Lung Injury diagnosed?

 The following are tests that are used to diagnose acute lung injury.
 Your child’s doctor may use a combination of these tests: